ianhattwick/controlVoltage/README.md

 ## Basic functionality

-The core library gives you the ability to generate cv signals: trigger, gate, quantized CV, slew limiting, AR envelopes, etc.
+The core library gives you the ability to generate cv signals: trigger, gate, quantized CV, slew limiting, AR envelopes, etc. Additional classes are provided for generating LFOs and sequencers.

 For each CV signal, you must:
 1. create a modularCV object, e.g. modularCV chan1 = modularCV();